stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-document.md

 #### Error Handling

 All error handling should be performed using Spring's default error handling mechanism.
-Exceptions should be allowed to bubble up to the controller, from which they will be mapped to an appropriate error response.
+Exceptions should be allowed to bubble up to the framework, from which they will be mapped to an appropriate error response.

 ### Analytics Service